Dutch Entry 59th Venice Biennale

 About melanie bonajo

 melanie bonajo makes films about the development and connections between intimacy, technological progress, stigmatization around gender and equality, feminism, ecology and feelings of alienation.
 In experimental documentaries, bonajo uses humour and staged situations in order to highlight communities that find themselves in the margins of society, through cultural exclusion or illegality.
-These films are presented in installations designed in close collaboration with designer Théo Demans.
+These films are presented in installations designed in close collaboration with scenographer Théo Demans.
 In addition, bonajo creates books, performances, music and events.
-Her plans for her presentation in Venice will be further developed and finalized in the coming months.
+Their plans for their presentation in Venice will be further developed and finalized in the coming months.

 melanie bonajo’s work has been presented at Palais de Tokyo in Paris (2019), Stedelijk Museum Amsterdam (2019-20), Bonnefantenmuseum in Maastricht (2018), Riga International Biennale of Contemporary Art (2018), Frankfurter Kunstverein (2017) and the Tate Modern in London (2017).